bark-community/bark-token-old/README.md

-# BARK Token Program
+# BARK Token Program with TypeScript and Anchor Integration
-**Version 1.0.0 Alpha**
+**Version 1.0.1 Alpha**

 [![License: MIT](https://img.shields.io/badge/License-MIT-blue.svg)](https://opensource.org/licenses/MIT)

-The BARK Token Program is a Solana-based smart contract designed to facilitate the creation, transfer, and management of BARK tokens on the Solana blockchain.
-BARK is a digital asset with advanced features, including a transfer fee mechanism and a burning mechanism.
+The BARK Token Program is a sophisticated Solana-based smart contract designed to streamline the creation, transfer, and management of BARK tokens on the Solana blockchain.
+This version includes integration with the TypeScript language and the Anchor framework for improved type safety and efficient program development.

 ## Features